andersonom/rushorders/README.md

 #TODO:

-- Mongo Test Integration
+- Could use DTO/View model to decouple more, but I prefer to use models due to small scope to save time
 - Other Exception handlers
-- Return BadRequest via Action OnExecuting and etc.
+- Return BadRequest and others via Action Filter OnExecuting.
 - Not saving user and pass at source code.
 - Correlation ID
 - Customizing EF mapping SQL char limitation and automatic CreatedDate
 - Authentication and Authorization was already outside scope
+- Capture log from ILogger at Middleware.ErrorHandlingMiddleware

 #Some utilized libs to mention:
 - MongoDB.Driver